foundry-rs/book/CONTRIBUTING.md

 #### Always use "we" and not "I"

-Pretend like you are explaining Foundry to a friend!
+Pretend like you are explaining Foxar to a friend!

 #### Where possible, use auto-generated CLI output

-As a small change in the Foundry CLIs can have a large impact on the book, most of the CLI output is auto-generated.
+As a small change in the Foxar CLIs can have a large impact on the book, most of the CLI output is auto-generated.

 Each output file has three anchors you can use: